swmcode/SaUDevOps/aws/cf/DEPLOY.md

 Now go to [Amazon Certificate Manager](https://console.aws.amazon.com/acm/home) to get a free SSL certificate for the domain.
 Click the "Request a certificate" button.

-Then we need to select that we want a "public certificate" because this is a certificate public web browsers will use for communicating securely with the chat app.
+Then select a "public certificate" because this is the certificate public web browsers will use for communicating securely with SaU application.

-Then add the list of domains that should be covered by the SSL certificate.
-For maximum flexibility I prefer to have both the bare domain and a wildcard domain in the same certificate:
+Then add the list of domains that should be covered by the SSL certificate --the pattern we use with stack creation is to create a subdomain using the provided "environment name", to support any subdomain use the wildcard for subdomain.
+You may also want to specify the "bare domain" in the same certificate:

 <img src='https://github.com/swmcode/SaUDevOps/blob/master/aws/cf/docs/images/cert-domain-list.jpg' width='50%' />